umass-gis/workshops/content/agol/creating-layers.md

 ---
 layout: default
-title: Creating Spatial Data
+title: Creating Layers
 parent: Learn the Basics of AGOL
 nav_order: 7
 ---

-# Creating and Importing Spatial Data
+# Creating Feature Layers
 {: .no_toc }

-Points, Lines, Polygons, and importing from CSV
-{: .fs-6 .fw-300 }
+How to import and create spatial data to make a feature layer {: .fs-6 .fw-300 }

 <details open markdown="block">